-- Your undergraduate results - holding an undergraduate degree of 2:1 standard or higher.
+- Your undergraduate results - holding a 2:1 or higher undergraduate degree.

 - Extra qualifications and experience - obtaining a Masters degree (or equivalent postgraduate qualification), as well as carrying out professional research or work experience.
-These aren't necessary requirements but will enrich your application.
+These aren't necessary requirements but will enhance your application.

 - Your financial situation - Research Council funding is awarded on a merit basis.
 However, you can't be receiving any other form of government funding or working full time if you're hoping to submit an application.
 Part-time workers may still be eligible for reduced funding.

 Is my course eligible for Research Council funding?

-Research Council studentships are open to both research Masters and PhD students, although it's PhD applicants who receive the majority of the funding.
+Research Council studentships are open to both research Masters and PhD students, although it is PhD applicants who receive the majority of the funding.
 In 2020/21, UKRI committed over £2billion to the seven Research Councils in the form of research and innovation awards and fellowships.

-Your university department will be able to tell you whether your programme is eligible for funding, as well as offer you advice for submitting a high-standard application.
+Your university department will be able to tell you whether your programme is eligible for funding, as well as offering advice on how to submit a high-standard application.

 How do I apply?

-While specific application processes may differ, each will follow the same outline.
+While application processes may differ, each will follow the same outline.
 You'll need to be prepared - if you start your research as soon as you've decided you'd like to study for a PhD you'll have a greater idea of what's on offer, what you'd like to do and the steps you need to take to get there.

 Your funding application will usually need to contain: